Ivy Preview Feed your agents real-time context. Automate what can't wait.

 Any protocol in.
 Any protocol out.
 No pipeline in between.

-One platform speaks every language and governs all of them.
+One platform speaks every language, so the same correlated data can be activated in any of them.
 Protocol-agnostic by design.
 Not Kafka-first, not Flink-first.